C.H.U.D.

 C.H.U.D. is a 1984 American science fiction horror film directed by Douglas Cheek, produced by Andrew Bonime, and starring John Heard, Daniel Stern, and Christopher Curry in his film debut.
 The plot concerns a New York City police officer and a homeless shelter manager who team up to investigate a series of disappearances, and discover that the missing people have been killed by humanoid monsters that live in the sewers.

-The title of the movie is an abbreviation that stands for Cannibalistic Humanoid Underground Dwellers.
+The title of the movie is an abbreviation for "cannibalistic humanoid underground dwellers".

-The film was released in North America on August 31, 1984 and grossed $4.7 million.
+C.H.U.D. was released in North America on August 31, 1984, and grossed $4.7 million.
 It was followed in 1989 by a sequel titled C.H.U.D.
 II: Bud the C.H.U.D..

 Plot

-The film opens with a woman, Flora Bosch, walking her dog down an empty, darkened city street.
+A woman, Flora Bosch, is walking her dog down an empty, darkened city street.
 As she passes by a manhole, a creature attacks Mrs. Bosch and drags her and the dog into the sewers.

 George Cooper, a once-prominent fashion photographer, has since forgone fame and fortune and is living with his girlfriend Lauren.
 His current project is photographing New York City's homeless population, specifically those known as "undergrounders", or people who reside in the city's sewers and subway tunnels.

-NYPD Captain Bosch has a personal interest in the recent flood of missing persons being reported to his precinct, as Flora—his wife—is also missing.
+NYPD Captain Bosch has a personal interest in the recent flood of missing persons being reported to his precinct, as Flora — his wife — is also missing.
 Bosch interviews A.J.
 "The Reverend" Shepherd, who runs the local homeless shelter.
 A.J. believes that the recent events are part of a massive government cover-up and has the evidence to prove it.
 Bosch's superiors know more than they are letting on and seem to be taking their cues from Wilson, who works for the Nuclear Regulatory Commission (NRC).

 It turns out that monsters are lurking beneath the streets: beings that were once human, but have been mutated by radioactive, chemical toxic waste into hideous, flesh-eating creatures that prey on the homeless who live in the underground.
 Given the recent drop in the underground transient population, the creatures have resorted to coming to the surface through sewer manholes to feed.
 Through a series of events, both George and A.J. find themselves trapped in the sewers, a reporter gets involved and eaten, and Lauren has a problem with both a clogged shower drain and a mutant that comes up through the sewer access point that she opened in the basement of her apartment building.